If you can’t afford to hire a designer to create header/slideshow/advertisement images, all is not lost.

 If you are “wide” and publish books on Kobo, you may be interested in learning how to make a little bit extra from your Kobo book sales.

-I’m fairly new at this self-publishing thing, yet I’ve already earned over $1,000 in sales from Kobo.
+I’m fairly new at this self-publishing thing, yet I’ve already earned around $3,000 in sales from Kobo.
 I also get to earn a little tiny bit of extra money when people buy my books through my Kobo affiliate links.
 The commissions aren’t huge, but extra money is extra money, right?

 See below for what I made in affiliate income from Canada over the past 30 days.
 It’s not much, but I’ll take that extra $34.62, please.